lerwine/JsTypeCommander/README.md

 Contains functions for checking and converting many JavaScript types, with many functions being able to serve as TypeScript type guards.

+> ### NOTE ###
+> This is being prepared to be usable as an npm module, but documentation is not yet fully complete.
+> In the meantime, you can refer to dist/JsTypeCommander.d.ts for more complete function documentation.

 ## Usage ##

 ### Importing ###